dayton-outar/shillings/docs/EXPERIENCE/HOOKED.md

 >
 > ...
 >
 > Seven years after Blogger’s birth, a new company described at first as a “microblogging” service sought to bring sharing to the masses: Twitter.
 For many, blogging was still a difficult, time-consuming venture, but anyone could type short, casual messages.
-Tweeting began to enter the national lexicon as Twitter gained wider adoption, climbing to 500 million registered users by 2012.5 Critics first discounted Twitter’s 140-character message limitation as gimmicky and restrictive; little did they realize the constraint actually increased users’ ability to create.
+Tweeting began to enter the national lexicon as Twitter gained wider adoption, climbing to 500 million registered users by 2012.
+Critics first discounted Twitter’s 140-character message limitation as gimmicky and restrictive; little did they realize the constraint actually increased users’ ability to create.
 A few keyboard taps and users were sharing.
 As of late 2013, 340 million tweets were sent every day.
 >
 > ...
 >
-> Fogg describes six “elements of simplicity”—the factors that influence a task’s difficulty.6 These are:
+> Fogg describes six “elements of simplicity”—the factors that influence a task’s difficulty.
+These are:
 >
 > 1. Time—how long it takes to complete an action.
 > 2. Money—the fiscal cost of taking an action.